insum-labs/alexa/ask-cli-lambda.md

 ### IAM Users and Policies

 Next, head over the [AWS Console](https://aws.amazon.com/console/).
 You will need to:
-> a.
-Create an IAM policy for ASK to deploy AWS Lambda functions.
+> - Create an IAM policy for ASK to deploy AWS Lambda functions.
-> b.
-Create an IAM user and assign the ASK Lambda Deploy policy.
+> - Create an IAM user and assign the ASK Lambda Deploy policy.

 1. Click on any of the `Sign In to the Console` buttons.
 2. Login using the "Root user" (the Amazon account used to sign up for AWS services).